raccodes09/aloe-living/README.md

 ### Frameworks, Libraries & Other Resources

 1. [Google Fonts:](https://fonts.google.com/)
-    - Google Fonts was used to import the 'Hubballi' and 'Mina' fonts into the style.css file which is used on all pages throughout the project.
-[Hubballi](https://fonts.google.com/specimen/Hubballi?query=hubball) is used for the body and [Mina](https://fonts.google.com/specimen/Mina?query=mina) for the h1, h2, h3 headings.
+    - Google Fonts was used to import fonts into the style.css file.

 1. [Font Awesome:](https://fontawesome.com/)
+    - Font Awesome provideds small graphics to complement the logo and various headers.

 1. [Git:](https://git-scm.com/)
     - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.